officiallysingh/spring-boot-problem-handler/README.md

 Open source [**The MIT License**](http://www.opensource.org/licenses/mit-license.php)

 ## Authors and acknowledgment
-[**Rajveer Singh**](https://www.linkedin.com/in/rajveer-singh-589b3950/), In case you find any issues or need any support, please email me at raj14.1984@gmail.com
+[**Rajveer Singh**](https://www.linkedin.com/in/rajveer-singh-589b3950/), In case you find any issues or need any support, please email me at raj14.1984@gmail.com.
+Please give me a :star: if you find it helpful.

 ## Credits and references
 Inspired and taken base code from [**Zalando Problem libraries**](https://github.com/zalando/problem-spring-web)